wearecodenation/referenceApps-back-end/notes.md

 console.log("hello world") // - 5 min activity
-// node index.js
+node index.js

-//look at brief again - CLI
+look at brief again - CLI
-// The process.argv() method is used for returning all
-//the command-line arguments that were passed when the Node.js
-//process was being launched.
+The process.argv() method is used for returning all the command-line arguments that were passed when the Node.js process was being launched.
-//The first element will always contains the same value as process.execPath.
+The first element will always contains the same value as process.execPath.

 console.log(process.argv)
-//Look at output
+Look at output

-// start to build logic How can we find Alex in the Array?
+start to build logic How can we find Alex in the Array?
-// === so we need to check for the words and datatypes if (process.argv[2] === 'Alex') {
+ === so we need to check for the words and datatypes if (process.argv[2] === 'Alex') {
     console.log("Correct")
 } else {
     console.log("Not an Alex")
 }

-// Bad way of writing it
+Bad way of writing it
-//What is a parameter?
+What is a parameter?
-// Empty var until I pass something into it
-// / how do I call this function with the parameter?
+Empty var until I pass something into it how do I call this function with the parameter?

 const app = (argv) => {
     if (process.argv[2] === 'Alex') {